shibatch/grantback/v0.5/GUIDE_FOR_ADOPTERS.md

 <details>
 <summary>Update Your General Channel Information.</summary>

-* Modify any general statements on your channel (e.g., Twitch "About," YouTube description, main licensing info page) to clearly state that the VOD Reaction License is no longer being offered for VODs published after \[Date of Discontinuation\].
+* Modify any general statements on your channel (e.g., Twitch "About," YouTube description, main licensing info page) to clearly state that the VRL is no longer being offered for VODs published after \[Date of Discontinuation\].
 * It's good practice to explain how older VODs are licensed.
-For example: "VODs published before \[Date of Discontinuation\] were offered under the VOD Reaction License v0.5 (archived terms can be found here: \[Link to your specific, now-archived or clearly marked historical license text\]).
+For example: "VODs published before \[Date of Discontinuation\] were offered under the VRL v0.5 (archived terms can be found here: \[Link to your specific, now-archived or clearly marked historical license text\]).
 VODs published on or after \[Date of Discontinuation\] are All Rights Reserved unless otherwise indicated."
 </details>

 <details>